chilli007123/Dissertation/Dissertation_MD_FILE.md

 # Results

+In this section, the results from the experiment will be discussed and visually represented to highlight any successes or failures in the experiment.
+One unfortunate failure to note is that Veil 3.1 was not up to the standard of the other tools, in such only one encryption method was availble for use (XOR), unforutnately this didnt work.
+Hence the decision was made to remove Veil 3.1 from the experiment.

 ## Msfvenom results

 ### EXE encoding

 |                     Encoding | Compiled | AV OFF | AV ON | VirusTotal Score |